RobinTTY/NordigenApiClient/README.md

 # NordigenApiClient

-This project provides a C# client for the [Nordigen API](https://www.nordigen.com/).
+This project provides a C# client for the [GoCardless Bank Account Data API](https://gocardless.com/bank-account-data/) (formerly Nordigen API).
 The project targets .NET 6/7 & .NET Standard 2.0 and supports the following endpoints of the API:

 - Token
 - Institutions